tedpearson/electric-usage-downloader/README.md

 - To download and insert the last `extract_days`, run like this arguments: `electric-usage-downloader --config config.yaml`
 - To download and insert a specific date range, run with arguments:
   `electric-usage-downloader --config config.yaml --start 2024-01-16 --end 2024-01-17`
+- The `--debug` flag can be used to log responses from the API for assistance debugging issues.

 ## Details